X01XX/forth-memory-management/README.md

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run, for tuning purposes.

-Total allocations, per struct kind, are shown in the memory print.
+Total number of allocations, per struct kind, are shown in the memory print.
 At end, the deallocations equal the allocations.

 Stacks can be created, and used, without an array.
 Stack "pointer" info is stored in the allocated space.
 This is used in list2.fs list-from-token-list.